datawire/go-mkopensource/README.md

 ### Output type

 Parameter --output-type controls for output format.
-When parameter is not provided in the command line or value is incorrect, `--output-type` is set to `markdown` This parameter only applies when `--ouput-format` is `txt`
+When parameter is not provided in the command line or value is incorrect, `--output-type` is set to `markdown`
+This parameter only applies when `--ouput-format` is `txt`

 #### `--output-type=markdown`

-Program outputs dependency information in markdown format
+Program outputs dependency information in Markdown format

 #### `--output-type=json`

 Program outputs dependency information in json format

+### Application type

+Parameter `--application-type` controls the types of licenses that are allowed.
+Logic is documented in [Notion](https://www.notion.so/datawire/1-Automate-License-Scan-and-Information-Files-31f4cd0f58f645f0afb922cfd710df81)

+This parameter can take two values:
+- Internal: Applies validation for applications that run on customer infrastructure
+- External: Applies validation for applications that run on Ambassador Labs infrastructure

 ## Using as a library